Simewu/BASIC-transpiler/README.md

 # BASIC Code Transpiler
-This web application transpiles from the BASIC programming language into executable JavaScript.
-The programming language is derived from [miSoft Basic!](https://apps.apple.com/us/app/basic/id362411238) (some apps from the forgotton http://appball.com/basic back in 2011 can be found [here](miSoft%20Basic!%20Files)).
+This web application was developed in 2015 and converts from the BASIC programming language into executable JavaScript.
+The programming language is derived from [miSoft Basic!](https://apps.apple.com/us/app/basic/id362411238) (some apps from the forgotten http://appball.com/basic back in 2011 can be found [here](miSoft%20Basic!%20Files)).
 The application stores all code/files into LocalStorage, pressing "Run" will also backup the current code into LocalStorage.

 ## Preloaded Applications
 ```